TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/TypoScriptConfiguration/Index.rst

 Part 1: PAGEVIEW template section
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-First, create a file called :file:`Part1PageviewSection.typoscript` in the
+First, create a file called :file:`pageview.typoscript` in the
 folder :file:`Configuration/TypoScript/Setup/` with the following content:

-.. include:: /CodeSnippets/TypoScript/Part1PageviewSection.rst.txt
+.. include:: /CodeSnippets/TypoScript/pageview.rst.txt

 Line 1 is a comment.
 All lines starting with :typoscript:`//` or :typoscript:`#`
 will be ignored by the parser.
 In TypoScript it is however not possible to have
 a comment after code in a line as you might be used from PHP of Java.

-Line 2 configures that the template rendering engine Fluid should be used to
+Line 3 configures that the template rendering engine Fluid should be used to
 generate the page output.
 As mentioned in the changelog
 :ref:`Feature: #103504 - New ContentObject PAGEVIEW <changelog:feature-103504-1712041725>`
 the new ContentObject `PAGEVIEW` replaces the old ContentObject `FLUIDTEMPLATE`.